Steph0/dotenv-configserver/README.md

 ## Usage

-This action allows many directory structure in your configserver.
+This action allows many directories structures in your configserver.

-This section illustrates dotenv-configserver configurations according to common examples of configserver directory structures:
+This section illustrates common configserver configurations that could be used for your projects/enterprise:

 ### Basic